A Frontier known as Watery Mess: the Coast of Flanders

 At the dawn of the common era, the landscape of modern West Flanders and province Zeeland looked very different from today.
 The coastline was still more or less closed, meaning a closed row of low dunes protecting the land from the North Sea.
 Behind the dune-wall complex, wooded peatlands and swamps existed.
 The coastline then was located probably several kilometres to the west.
 These so-called Old Dunes formed a semi-circle from current Nieuwpoort in Belgium, to Westkapelle on the Walcheren island in the Netherlands (Bracke 2015).
 Nearly everything of the Old-Dunes habitat along the southern North Sea coast has been lost, except for the area south of The Hague where you can still see them.
 Read also our post Rowing souls of the dead to Britain: the ferryman of Solleveld about a unique ship burial in the Old Dunes of The Hague.

-Between ten to fifteen kilometres inland of Flanders, in a line approximately parallel to the coast, was and is the dryer, elevated sandy ground.
-It is on this coversand edge to the wetlands to the west, especially at spots where waterways to sea existed, where the first larger settlements developed.
-Bruges, Oudenburg and Veurne are the classic examples in Flanders.
+Between ten to fifteen kilometres inland of Flanders, in a line approximately parallel to the coast, was and is the drier, elevated sandy ground.
+Following the sandy ridge ran the old Roman road now known as Zandstraat 'sand street' (Deckers 2017).
+It is on this coversand edge to the wetlands to the west, especially at spots where waterways to the sea existed, where the first larger settlements developed.
+Bruges, Oudenburg, and Veurne are the classic examples in Flanders.
 But also Bergues and Bourbourg in France, and Aardenburg and Oostburg in Zeelandic Flanders, the Netherlands (Tys 2018, Lichtenberg 2011).
 Indeed, a lot of burghs.
-We will tell that story later this post.
+We will tell that story later in this post.

 At the time the armies of Julius Caesar arrived in what is now Belgium, the mouth of the River Scheldt was located more to the north than it does today.
 Originally, the River Scheldt joined the River Meuse via the stream called Striene.
 “Ad fluminem Scaldem quod influit in Mosam” (‘where the River Scheldt flows into the Meuse’), quoted from the Commentarri de Bello Gallico ‘Commentaires on the Gallic War’ written between 58-49 BC by Julius Caesar himself.
 In fact, the confluence of the rivers Scheldt, Meuse, and the River Waal was a sea bay.
 It is where nature reserve Dintelse Gorzen is located today.
 You will pass it when hiking the Frisia Coast Trail.
 The Romans called this confluence of rivers Helinium, Helius or Helinius, what is today more or less the River Haringvliet.
 It explains the toponym of the modern town Hellevoetsluis, namely 'foot of Helinius' or 'lowest land of Helenius'.